abilandz/PH8124/Lecture_5/Lecture_5.md

 In the above example, no arguments were supplied.
 This is treated as an error within the function and it triggers its _stderr_ stream, which is the message defined as 'Error: No arguments' in the function body.

-Finally, let us also say a few words about the last file descriptor 0, _stdin_ ('standard input').
+Let us also say a few words about the last file descriptor 0, _stdin_ ('standard input').
 In general, _stdin_ comes from the keyboard, but we can also feed a command with the content of some file.
 Schematically, we would use:

 ```bash
 someCommand < someFile